bihealth/sodar-core/docs/source/dev_guideline.rst

 Below you can find general development guidelines for putting together your SODAR Core based site.

-- Best practices from `Two Scoops <https://www.twoscoopspress.com/>`_ should be followed where applicable.
+- We recommend following best practices from
+  `Two Scoops <https://www.twoscoopspress.com/>`_ where applicable.
 - To maintain consistency, app packages should be named without delimiting characters, e.g. ``projectroles`` and ``userprofile``.
 - It is recommended to add a *"Projectroles dependency"* comment when directly